MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

 - Support Office apps for disconnected computers with manual policy file management

-- Custom permissions as an option that users can select in Office apps: Word, Excel, and PowerPoint
+- Custom permissions as a separate option that users can select in Office apps: Word, Excel, and PowerPoint

 - Track and revoke from Office apps and File Explorer